Chart Color Schemes

 Mirrabooka is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of Mirrabooka (WA) is estimated at around 9,115 as of Feb 2026.
-This reflects an increase of 1,115 people since the 2021 Census, which reported a population of 8,000 people in the suburb.
-The change is inferred from the resident population of 8,949 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 80 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,826 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Mirrabooka's growth rate of 13.9% since the 2021 census exceeded the national average (9.9%).
-Population growth for the area was primarily driven by overseas migration that contributed approximately 72.0% of overall population gains during recent periods.
+According to evaluations of ABS population updates for the wider region, alongside new address files validated by AreaSearch since the Census, the population of the suburb of Mirrabooka (WA) is calculated to be approximately 9,777 as of May 2026.
+This indicates a growth of 1,777 people (22.2%) compared to the 2021 Census, which registered a population of 8,000 residents.
+The adjustment is derived from the resident population of 9,764, computed by AreaSearch through analyzing the latest ABS ERP release (June 2025) and incorporating an extra 80 validated new addresses since the Census date.
+This population size corresponds to a density of 1,959 persons per square kilometer, which exceeds the typical average across domestic locations assessed by AreaSearch.
+The 22.2% expansion in the suburb of Mirrabooka (WA) since the 2021 census was higher than the national benchmark (9.3%) and the SA3 region, positioning the locality as a regional growth leader.
+Population expansion in the area was chiefly fueled by overseas migration, which accounted for roughly 72.0% of total population additions in recent times.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data, and to estimate growth across all areas post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Anticipating future population dynamics, a population increase just below the median of statistical areas across the nation is expected.
-The suburb is expected to expand by 1,148 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 9.9% in total over the 17 years.
+AreaSearch implements ABS/Geoscience Australia forecasts for each SA2 region, published in 2024 using 2022 as the anchor year.
+For any SA2 regions lacking coverage in this dataset, and to estimate growth across all areas in the years post-2032, AreaSearch applies the growth rates by age cohort published by the ABS in its latest Greater Capital Region projections (published in 2023, utilizing 2022 data).
+Looking at future demographic trends in the suburb of Mirrabooka (WA), population growth slightly under the median of statistical areas across the country is anticipated, with the area projected to grow by 1,077 persons to 2041 based on compiled SA2-level projections, representing a total rise of 10.9% over the 16 years.

 Frequently Asked Questions - Population